Mugambi-Ian/pavs-student/README.md

 # PAVS Student
-Pavs student is the student endpoint in my Project Allocation and Verification System.
+Pavs student is the student endpoint to my Project Allocation and Verification System.
 Since the app was developed for my school, it allows logins only from email accounts with "@kabarak.ac.ke" domain.

 It provides students with the following options:
   -_Selecting between team and solo projects._